twistedtwig/AutoValidator/README.md

  - [ ] add use mapping expression to the iClassValidator so that it will know to check for other mapping expressions to validate that object
  - [ ] validating single child property (add mappingexpression collection object, that will recursively get all child mappings)
  - [ ] validating child property lists
+ - [ ] regular validator could make prop name optional.  if not given could just return general errors, rename errors to prop errors
+ - [ ] have a way of setting some values in the validator initial setup
  - [ ] add more IValidatorExpression functions (have a look at https://github.com/gnpretorius/simple-validator)